brightsg/Dubrovnik/Readme.md

 native code.
 Again, boxing macros are provided in DBBoxing.h.

 Example:
-MonoObject *boxedInt = [self invokeMethod:"GiveMeANumber()" withNumArgs:0];
+MonoObject *boxedInt = [self invokeMonoMethod:"GiveMeANumber()" withNumArgs:0];
 int32_t unboxedInt = DB_UNBOX_INT32(boxedInt);

-3. Arguments marked with the "out" keyword will need be marked with with a trailing ampersand in the signature specification in your invokeMethod: call (ie: a native "out string" becomes "string&").
+3. Arguments marked with the "out" keyword will need be marked with with a trailing ampersand in the signature specification in your invokeMonoMethod: call (ie: a native "out string" becomes "string&").
 MonoObject* types will need to be passed by reference (ie: MonoObject**); value types are still passed by reference as before.